Ariana Grande Suspends World Tour After Manchester Attack

-Ariana Grande's suspended her Dangerous Woman world tour, with shows cancelled through June 5 after the deadly attack at her concert in Manchester.
+Ariana Grande suspended her Dangerous Woman world tour, with shows cancelled through June 5 after the deadly attack at her concert in Manchester.

 The tour will remain suspended "until we can further assess the situation and pay our proper respects to those lost," Grande's management team said in a statement.